 Premises liability cases involve a defective or dangerous condition on someone else’s property.
 They can happen almost anywhere, from your neighbor’s home to a gas station across town.
 Common locations for premises liability claims are swimming pools, malls, grocery stores, restaurants, sidewalks, etc. Accidents that fall under the category of premises liability include swimming pool-related injuries, dog bites, and slip and falls.
 Depending on the circumstances, the property owner may owe a different duty of care.
 For example, the property owner would have a higher duty of care to someone invited onto the property versus someone who was trespassing.

 Getting injured on the job is common.
 If you’re injured at your workplace, you can file for workers’ compensation benefits.
-In situations where you are denied benefits or are not compensated what you deserve, it’s possible to retain a South Carolina workers’ compensation attorney.
+In situations where you are denied benefits or are not compensated what you deserve, it’s possible to retain a Lancaster workers’ compensation attorney.
 There are also limited situations where you might be able to file a third-party claim against someone other than your employer if they were negligent and caused you to be injured at work.

 Medical malpractice claims typically involve serious injuries and, in many cases, death.
 These can be very complex cases, especially if there is a wrongful death claim involved.
 It’s important to speak with a South Carolina medical malpractice attorney right away as these claims are very time sensitive.
 Medical malpractice claims don’t have to be as serious as a mistake during surgery; it can also be something like improperly prescribed medication.